 Iphone in hand, I chose issues from 1935 (height of the Depression), 1947 (the start of the New Look), and 1960 (a fashion era I like.)
 I learned a lot.
 First of all, it’s hard to take photos of bound volumes, since the pages are apt to be curved.
 Any advice on how to solve this problem?
 Second, my record keeping techniques need work.
 I believe this image is from November 1947, but I cannot swear to it.
 Getting references wrong is akin to grand theft for a professional historian, so I need to up my game.

 These days, you can stumble over piles of anti-aging creams in every supermarket.
 In 1947, Charles of the Ritz was in the vanguard of this beauty trend.
 The company no longer exists, sold first to Squibb, then to Yves St. Laurent, then to Revlon.
 It is mourned by many.
 Read through the comments on this blog post.
-And for the adventurous, you might want to try a new version of this cream, renamed Rejuvenessence, available on Amazon.
-And this isn’t the only one!
-Sherry Lane cosmetics offers My Essence Moisturizer, another attempt to recreate a classic.
+And for the adventurous, you might want to try a new version of this cream, My Essence Moisturizer, an attempt to recreate a classic.